jdede/inet-showcases/_docs/routing/manetprotocols/index.md

 DSDV is a proactive (or table-driven) MANET routing protocol, where nodes maintain a routing table of the best distances for destinations in the network.
 The routing tables are updated periodically, and when there is a change in a node's routing table (a better route becomes available.)
 TODO: about performance

+Note that INET's DSDV implementation only features the smaller periodic updates (hello messages.)
+TODO: is this needed ?

 <!-- TODO
 The most important is: